CRIMAC-WP4-Machine-learning/CRIMAC-preprocessing/README.md

 This steps first convert Marec LSSS' work files into a parquet file containing the annotations using the CRIMAC-annotationtools.
 These data are independent of the gridded data in step 2.
 Next the data is overlayed on the grid from step 2, and a pixel wise annotation that matches the grid in step 2 is generated.

+To run step 3 use --env OUTPUT_TYPE=labels.zarr .
+In addition you have to set --env shipID=842 --env parselayers=0 .
+See details in the Example step 3 below

 The output of this step is the parquet file: `<OUTPUT_NAME>_labels.parquet` and the Zarr  file: `<OUTPUT_NAME>_labels.zarr`  .

 ## Features